HOW WE ADD VALUE

 MEET THE TEAM

 Luca is a professional agronomist and agricultural development expert with over 10 years’ experience in Malawi and the region.
-Luca has a degree in Agricultural Science, Co-operation and Rural Development and is currently studying towards an MSc Sustainable Development at SOAS.
+Luca has a degree in Agricultural Science, Co-operation and Rural Development and obtained a MSc in Sustainable Development (Rural Development and Change) at SOAS.
 His unique skillset and his experience in working in the regional context will help Luca driving the department and the laboratory towards success.

 Munason has a MBA and a BSc in Chemistry.
 He has over 13 years’ experience in analytical chemistry and laboratory development.
 Other areas of competency include standard development, quality assurance and auditing, and technical barriers to trade.
 Munason has worked for the Malawi Bureau of Standards and a range of private sector companies, including, Limbe Leaf Tobacco Company, Carlsberg Malawi, PressCane Limited, and Kentam Products Limited.
 At Limbe Leaf Agricultural Laboratory, he was the Quality Control Manager for four years, responsible for work-plan development, budget and human resource management, development and implementation of SOPs, and conducting a range of chemical analyses.